 Provisions are determined by assessing the present value of the expected future outflow of economic benefits.
-The discounting of the expected (probable) future cash flows reflects the current market assessments of the time value of money and the risks specific to the liability.
+The discounting of the expected (probable) future cash flows reflects the current market assessments of the time value of money and the time value of money and the risks specific to the liability.
 The unwinding of the discount is recognised as a finance charge.